StanfordSpezi/SpeziAccessGuard/README.md

 ### Resetting an Access Guard

 To remove the access code and all information from an access guard, we can use the [`resetAccessCode(for:)`](https://swiftpackageindex.com/stanfordspezi/speziaccessguard/documentation/speziaccessguard/accessguard/resetaccesscode(for:)) method.
-Here, we add a toolbar item with a button that will lock the access guard.
+Here, we add a toolbar item with a button that will reset the access guard.

 ```swift
 struct ProtectedContent: View {